commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 ```

 Below is a description of most common fields used by majority of
-binary communication protocols with the list of possible variations that can
+binary communication protocols with the list of possible variations, that can
 influence how the field is serialised and/or handled.

 The [Generic Library](../library/head.md) chapter will